AMartins87/mythos/README.md

 ## Latest stories

-**Latest stories** section where are all stories' previews with uploaded image and they show up in a list order, in descending order from the latest uploaded posts to the oldest ones, with  ***Read full story*** click through link which will take the user to the full story
+**Latest stories** section where are all stories' previews with uploaded images and they show up in list order, in descending order from the latest uploaded posts to the oldest ones, with  ***Read full story*** click-through link which will take the user to the full story

 ![Latest stories](media/images/latest_stories_section.JPG)